canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 ### How to initialize values inside Builders?

-To initialize the properties without corresponding `WithX()` methods, we can create a special `WithTestValues()` method to use valid defaults.
-Another option is to initialize all the fields on the builder directly.
+To initialize the properties of the object being built, we can create a `WithTestValues()` method to pass safe defaults or initialize all the fields on the builder directly.

 Let's stick to the safe defaults out-the-box for our example.